 Yes, Swedes may come along as shy.
-If in the subway or bus, in Sweden you will notice it’s rare that two foreign Swedes sit next to each other as long as at least one double seat is unoccupied.
+Whether in the subway or in the bus, in Sweden you will notice it’s rare that two foreign Swedes sit next to each other as long as at least one double seat is unoccupied.
 Swedes really don’t like to be close to strangers or even have eye-contact with them, certainly not on their way to work.
 This is just one example of when Swedes may come along as distant or even unsocial.

 Swedes take care of their own agenda.
 They don’t want others to comment on it.
 They will also not comment on yours.
 It’s your life.
 They respect your personal integrity.

 So you, as a new-Swede, shouldn’t just sit down next to a Swede in any public transport and start telling them your life story or ask them where they’re heading to.

 As we learned in a previous post, start talking about the weather would be a good start into a conversation in case you simply can’t keep your mouth shut.
 But even then you’ll probably be perceived as a weirdo.
 Sorry, but it’s true.

 More about Swedish culture & quirks, read the book

 “How to be Swedish: A Quick Guide to Swedishness – in 55 Steps”,

 here on Amazon